 isfs-readonly FileSystemProviders (e.g. using a multi-root workspace).
 Server-side source control is respected.

 Server Explorer view (ObjectScript: Explorer) with ability to export items to your working folder.

 Install Visual Studio Code first.

 Open VS Code.
-Go to Extensions view (⌘/Ctrl+Shift+X), search for "vscode-objectscript" and install it.
+Go to Extensions view (⌘/Ctrl+Shift+X), use the search string @id:intersystems-community.objectscript-pack and install it.

 Enable Proposed APIs

 This extension is able to to take advantage of some VS Code APIs that have not yet been finalized.

 The additional features (and the APIs used) are:

 Download and install a beta version from GitHub.
 This is necessary because Marketplace does not allow publication of extensions that use proposed APIs.